VERMILLION CLIFFS CORRALS

 NaTisha Clark Larry Clark 928-660-2957 928-660-0911

-FAMILY FUN CIRCUS: Coming to Vermillion Cliffs April 19th with shows at 4:30 & 7:00 p.m.
-This is a one ring European style circus that will be set up in the open area immediately south of the white rail and post fence which is the same area as the last carnival.
+FAMILY FUN CIRCUS – APRIL 19TH: There will be shows at 4:30 & 7:00 p.m.
+This is a one ring European style circus that will be set up in the open area immediately south of the white fence on Haul Road.
+This is the same area where the carnival was set up last year.
+There are no elephants or lions & tigers involved.

 A Few Things to Consider